 This course helps students develop both intellectual and technical competencies in research.
-It will prepare students for academic careers by replicating the fundamental components of academic research: developing a topic, literature review, method and analysis, and the planning and execution of a substantial artefact and/or written research project.
-Through the 'apprenticeship' model, which closely integrates the student's work into the research culture of the Design subject area, the MRes will also provide valuable experience of contributing to and working within a community of scholars.
-This will also encompass training and experience in particular tasks beyond the MRes, possible examples including working on impact case studies (and therefore in the broader non-academic community), participating in/co-authoring written outputs, developing funding bids, or contributing towards a project.
+It will prepare students for academic careers by replicating the fundamental components of academic research: developing a topic, literature review, method and analysis, and the planning and execution of a substantial piece of written research.
+Through the 'apprenticeship' model, which closely integrates the student's work into our research culture in Early Modern Studies, the MRes will also provide valuable experience of contributing to and working within a community of scholars.
+This will also encompass training and experience in particular tasks beyond the MRes, possible examples including work assisting impact case studies (and therefore within the broader non-academic community), or background research and/or sourcing material to support written outputs or the development of funding bids.